 Sometimes IT band syndrome can be misdiagnosed as lateral knee pain.
-“The typical complaint is pain and tightness on the lateral side of the knee with running,” shares Rebecca Goldstein, physical therapist with Professional Physical Therapy.
+“The typical complaint is pain and tightness on the lateral side of the knee with running,” shares physical therapist Rebecca Goldstein.

 IT Band Syndrome Treatment

 So what can a runner do to treat and recover from IT band pain?
-Rest.
+Rest, of course.

-Treatments can take a few weeks to a couple months to fully heal IT band syndrome; four to eight weeks is common recovery time).
+Treatments can take a few weeks to a couple months to fully heal IT band syndrome; four to eight weeks is the common recovery time.
 It was caused from overuse in the first place, so it needs time to recover and relax.